sderosiaux/jmxtrans-docker/README.md

 There is a default configuration provided in the repo (`jmxtrans_conf`) but it won't fit your case: It is listening to `192.168.0.11:9010` to grab JMX data, you probably need to change that to your IP:port.

+Note that JMXTrans will pull data from JMX every 10s (configured in the image command itself).

 ```
 $ ls jmxtrans_conf
 jmxtrans.conf